 Overview of the SRWC Philanthropy Program

-Areas of Focus for 2021-2022 Community Grants:
+Priority Areas for Community Grants:

 Shelter – We believe that all people should have a place to call home.
 Secure housing can stabilize families and children by providing security and personal safety.
 Therefore, we wish to support:

 ● programs and services that keep people in their homes and prevent homelessness (repairs to make a home habitable, support for utilities, etc.)

 ● programs that provide shelter and placement services for people rebuilding their life after leaving their home (i.e. - domestic violence, fire, etc.)

 Education & Youth Development - We believe that every child should enter kindergarten ready to learn and be supported throughout their school years so they can be healthy, happy and successful.
 We are especially interested in supporting programs targeted toward children in LaPine as those schools are currently not meeting state benchmarks for achievement and graduation rates.
 Therefore, we wish to support:

 ● in school and out of school programs designed to support social, emotional and academic growth for children pre- K through high school, especially for those who are less likely to transition successfully into adulthood